drakkan/sftpgo/docs/logs.md

   - `sender` string. `Upload` or `Download`
   - `time` string.
 Date/time with millisecond precision
   - `level` string
   - `local_addr` string.
 IP/port of the local address the connection arrived on.
+For FTP protocol this is the address for the control connection.
 For example `127.0.0.1:1234`
   - `remote_addr` string.
 IP and, optionally, port of the remote client.
 For example `127.0.0.1:1234` or `127.0.0.1`
   - `elapsed_ms`, int64.
 Elapsed time, as milliseconds, for the upload/download
   - `size_bytes`, int64.
 Size, as bytes, of the download/upload